Openmesh-Network/xnode-unit-controller/README.md

 ## Nice to have
 - [X] Add sample env.
+- [ ] Better error handling
+    - [ ] Resetting a machine while it still reloading.
+    - [ ] ALWAYS write provisioned servers to the postgres!
+Clean up panics to avoid skipping that step.

 ## On Security
 - Data (Most importantly sponsor API keys) would ONLY be leaked if: